backstage/backstage/plugins/scaffolder-backend/api-report.md

 // Warnings were encountered during analysis:
 //
+// src/scaffolder/tasks/TaskWorker.d.ts:14:9 - (ae-forgotten-export) The symbol "LegacyWorkflowRunner" needs to be exported by the entry point index.d.ts
+// src/scaffolder/tasks/TaskWorker.d.ts:15:9 - (ae-forgotten-export) The symbol "WorkflowRunner" needs to be exported by the entry point index.d.ts
-// src/scaffolder/tasks/DatabaseTaskStore.d.ts:51:9 - (ae-forgotten-export) The symbol "DbTaskEventRow" needs to be exported by the entry point index.d.ts
+// src/scaffolder/tasks/types.d.ts:37:5 - (ae-forgotten-export) The symbol "TaskEventType" needs to be exported by the entry point index.d.ts
 ```